JasonMSchley/CodeExamples/README.md

 The child component should contain a text input box and a button.
 When the user clicks the button, the input text should be passed to the parent component.
 The parent component receives messages from the child and prints them out in a list.
 We should have a button on the parent that calls a function in our child component - this function should clear the value of our input box.

+# LWC Challenge:

+Create a LWC that can accept user input and dynamically display account records where the account name is similar to the value of the text input.
+Use the wire service only.

+Next, recreate the same component but this time use imperative apex.